Courses and Timeline

 Program Structure

-The overall program length is 8 weeks (including 1 week break).
+The overall program length is 7 weeks of learning and 2 one-week breaks between courses.
 The required study hours per week are 7-8.
-The program will be offered 2 times a year (Oct-Dec and Feb-Apr) and can be taken in smaller sections (course-by-course) if students cannot commit to the entire 8-week program in one offering.
+The program will be offered 2 times a year (Oct-Dec and Feb-Apr) and can be taken in smaller sections (course-by-course) if students cannot commit to the entire program in one offering.

 Courses